jakop345/cloudron-box/docs/references/selfhosting.md

 Spammers frequently abuse EC2 public IP addresses and as a result your Cloudron might possibly start out with a bad reputation.
 The good news is that most IP based blacklisting services cool down over time.
-The Cloudron sets up DNS entries for SPF, DKIM automatically and reputation should be easy to get back.
+The Cloudron sets up DNS entries for SPF, DKIM, DMARC automatically and reputation should be easy to get back.

 * Once your Cloudron is ready, apply for a Reverse DNS record to be setup for your domain.
 You can find the AWS request form [here](https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/ec2-email-limit-rdns-request).